sroka-m/CampingApp2025/README.md

 ### The ability to display half stars was added by coping \_starability-base.scss, \_starability-result.scss, \_variables.scss, starability/basic.scss, modifying \_starability-result.scss according to solution https://github.com/LunarLogic/starability/issues/26#issuecomment-367013528 and recompiling with node-sass (starabilityHalf.css).
 There is one script for integer values and one for haf values.
 This probably repeats some code but I do not feel I have the luxury of time to dig deeper and understand how the library works.

+### Multer file type validation is mimetype based.
+It would be more secure using magic numbers (file-type, ESM package)

 #### Multer 1.xxx: when the number of images are exceeded using ( upload.array("image", 4)), it gives an error "Unexpected field".
 I had to overwrite this error in app.use app.js.
 Issue https://github.com/expressjs/multer/issues/1057 (it is apparently fixed in Multer 2.xx but it's not properly out yet).

 ### Preventing upload to Cloudinary when req.body fails is not implemented elegantly (according to solution https://github.com/expressjs/multer/issues/150  validation inside multer fileFilter callback, ).
-Before that solution I validated using middleware in a router, so I could either validate req.body first or req.files, for instance: router.VERB("/PATH",someMiddleware, validateJoiSchema(reviewSchema), upload.array("image")).
+Before that solution I validated using middleware in a router, so I could either validate req.body first or req.files, for instance: router.VERB("/PATH",someMiddleware, validateJoiSchema(campgroundSchema), upload.array("image")).
 Possible solution: pechkin https://www.npmjs.com/package/pechkin.